jreneew2/drewwilliams.dev/content/resume.md

 - Updated automated build pipelines to run ML model.
 - Created docker containers to allow object detection code to be portable and allow use of GPUs.

-### FIRST ROBOTICS TEAM 2053| Alumni and Mentor Endicott, NY | September 2012 – Present
+### FIRST ROBOTICS TEAM 2053| Head Mentor Vestal, NY | September 2012 – Present

+- Leads a team of 25 High School Students and 5 Adult Mentors for robotics competition.
 - Lead a small team of students to program a robot while teaching them about software engineering.
 - Created an OpenCV application to find field targets in real time on a raspberry pi and sent information about targets back to central processor.
 - Implemented a motion profiler and path follower for a 4-wheel holonomic drive system.